 Climbing this mountain is very popular for sunset but be careful not to walk down in the dark, it can get quite dangerous.
 We actually preferred this hike to Table Mountain, purely for the 360 views.

-Bo Kaap is known for it’s cobble stone streets and brightly coloured houses, some dating back to the 1750’s.
+Bo Kaap is known for its cobblestone streets and brightly coloured houses, some dating back to the 1750’s.
 This area, a short walk from Cape Town’s city centre, is known as the Malay Quarter.
 Many of the slaves imported from the Dutch were from Africa, India, Sri Lanka, Malaysia and the Indonesian islands.
-Although still known as the Malay Quarter, more than 90% of the population are now Muslim.
+Although still known as the Malay Quarter, more than 90% of the population is now Muslim.

 Greenmarket Square is in the heart of Cape Town’s city centre.
 For quite a small square, it has a big reputation.
 Many political protests have taken place here, it has been a slave market, a fruit and vegetable market and, during the 1950’s, a parking lot.
 Today, it is purely a flea market selling souvenirs’, sunglasses, music, artworks, wooden sculptures and clothing.
 On the weekends especially, you’ll have lots of people roaming around, and the odd entertainer.
 There are many places to sit and enjoy lunch or a coffee around the square.